Start Printed Page 12245

 The FCEA provision provides that the Department would not be liable for the value of any interest on withdrawn or suspended funds.
 We are codifying this provision in this proposed rulemaking.
 In addition, we are also proposing that FNS not be held liable for any lost sales due to funds settlement being suspended under this provision.

 FNS recognizes that there may be some inconvenience to SNAP households when benefit deposits into a firm's bank account are suspended, thereby causing the retailer to cease accepting SNAP payments.
 As a result, normal shopping patterns, especially for those recipients who are within walking distance of the firm, may need to be altered.
 However, neither the Act nor the current regulations at 7 CFR 278.6 allow for any accommodation due to potential SNAP customer hardship under such circumstances.

 Notification of the Firm

 The intent of the FCEA provision to suspend settlement is to prevent violators from continuing to profit by trafficking in Program benefits and to ultimately capture dollars that are the fruits of their trafficking.
-Therefore, the action to suspend the payment of unsettled accounts must occur immediately.
+Therefore, the action to suspend the payment of Start Printed Page 12249unsettled accounts must occur immediately.
 While we recognize that it will not be possible to notify retailers in advance of a suspension action, FNS is proposing to advise firms at the time that they apply to be an authorized retailer of the suspension provision outlined in this proposal.
 In this manner, firms would be adequately notified of the possibility of this occurring if they conduct transactions that could be considered flagrant violations.